mavnn/mavnn.github.com/source/_posts/2017-11-28-advent-2017-reading-from-the-firehose-with-fable.markdown

 # The plan: speed read Christmas

-So; you want to find out what Christmas is about, where it really came... but you don't have much time.
+So; you want to find out what Christmas is about, where it really came from... but you don't have much time.

 The solution is obvious: take the famous bible passages that churches read every year, and speed read them!